patrickfreyproductmanagement/patrickfreyproductmanagement.github.io/_posts/2024-01-27-product-quality-from-pm-perspective.markdown

 ### "Feel the user’s pain"

 Innovating or even "only" developing on behalf of the customer is difficult when you do not come from the target user group yourself.
-A way to continuously feel the users' pain for us was to work with real world data and constantly seek qualiative feedback through customer interaction.
+A way to continuously feel the users' pain for us was to work with real world data and constantly seek qualitative feedback through customer interaction.

 * How are they using the feature?
 * Is the product we are shipping really helping them?